atomjack/VoiceControlForPlex/README.md

 1. Voice Control for Plex homescreen Shortcut

     Simply add the included homescreen shortcut via the menu button.
+You will be given the choice of specifying which server and client the shortcut will use, or for the shortcut to use whichever server and client are set in the Main screen, at the time the shortcut is launched.
 1. Tasker + utter!

     Requires Tasker (https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) and utter! (https://play.google.com/store/apps/details?id=com.brandall.nutter).
 You must also go into utter!
 Settings->Advanced Settings->Try Again->select "Send to Tasker".